EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 understanding and use of sector-specific data in future OH analysis.

-This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange and data interoperability between OH sectors that will support integrated OHS data analyses and interpretation.
+This OHS Codex therefore aims at establishing a high-level framework that supports collaboration, mutual understanding, knowledge exchange, data interoperability and coordination between OH sectors that will support integrated OHS data analyses, data interpretation and OH decission making.

 Purpose
 -------

-The purpose of this OHS Codex is to provide users with guidance and resources, e.g. tools, technical solutions, guidance documents, that improve integrated OHS data analyses and interpretation between the different OHS sectors.
-With that the OHS Codex supports the ambitions outlined in chapter 3, 4, and 5.1 to 5.3 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [12]_ (Tripartite
+The purpose of this OHS Codex is to provide users with guidance and resources, e.g. tools, technical solutions, guidance documents, that support the design and planning of OH surveillance and monitoring activities as well as OH-driven data analysis and interpretation by the different OHS sectors.
+With that, the OHS Codex supports the ambitions outlined in chapter 3, 4, and 5.1 to 5.3 of the FAO, OIE and WHO document ‘Taking a Multisectoral, One Health Approach: A Tripartite Guide to Addressing Zoonotic Diseases in Countries” [12]_ (Tripartite